dmiau/Personalized-Compass/Compass[transparent]/README.txt

 test generation is exclusive on the desktop [12:40PM] generate a speparate practice snapshot [4:41PM]
 - need to generate practice data set, and decide the layout of snapshot [4:42PM]
+- annotation loading is too slow.
+Preload all the annotations.
+[5:54PM]
+- issue with a large collection of annotations (confirmed) [11:13PM]
 ***** Working
 - test mode - color coded the object of interest
-- annotation loading is too slow.

 - Experiment design issues
 * Blocked by visualization, further blocked by distance